 Armando Anido, Director, Chairman of the Compensation Committee: Mr. Anido has been a member of our board of directors since April 2016.
 Mr. Anido has more than 30 years of executive, operational and commercial leadership experience in the biopharmaceutical industry.
 He serves as Chairman and Chief Executive Officer of Zynerba Pharmaceuticals, Inc., since October 2014.
 Prior to Zynerba, Mr. Anido served as Chief Executive Officer of NuPathe, Inc., and Auxilium Pharmaceuticals, Inc. Prior to Auxilium, Mr. Anido held commercial leadership roles at MedImmune, Glaxo Wellcome and Lederle Labs.
-He was a member of the board of directors and Chairman of the Compensation Committee of Aviragen Therapeutics (until it merged with Vaxart).
 He was a member of the board of directors of Adolor Corporation until it was sold to Cubist Pharmaceuticals.
 Mr. Anido holds a BS in Pharmacy and an MBA from West Virginia University.